-EU institutions have agreed the final text of the Insurance Mediation Directive 2, renamed the Insurance Distribution Directive (IDD).
+EU institutions agreed the final text of the Insurance Mediation Directive 2, renamed the Insurance Distribution Directive (IDD).
 It seeks a level playing field between participants in insurance sales in order to improve consumer protection, market integration and competition.

 The new directive, like the existing directive, is a minimum harmonisation directive, so Member States can adopt stricter provisions if they wish.
 Consequently, it will not lead to the removal of restrictive requirements already in place in EU Member States.